 The choice of the number of PCs to discard is based on the estimates of technical variance in technical.
+This can be:

-This can be a vector of technical components for each gene, as produced by decomposeVar.
-Alternatively, the trend function obtained from trendVar is used to compute the technical component for each gene, based on its mean abundance.
-An estimate of the overall technical variance is estimated by summing the values across genes.
+- A vector of technical components for each gene, as produced by decomposeVar. - A DataFrame of per-gene variance decomposition results, as produced by decomposeVar or combineVar. - A trend function obtained from trendVar, used to compute the technical component for each gene based on its mean abundance.

+The percentage of variance explained by technical noise is estimated by summing the technical components across genes and dividing by the summed total variance.
 Genes with negative biological components are ignored during downstream analyses to ensure that the total variance is greater than the overall technical estimate.

-The function works by assuming that the first X PCs contain all of the biological signal, while the remainder contains technical noise.
-For a given value of X, an estimate of the total technical variance is calculated from the sum of variance explained by all of the later PCs.
-A value of X is found such that the predicted technical variance equals the estimated technical variance.
+Now, consider the retention of the first X PCs.
+For a given value of X, we compute the variance explained by all of the later PCs.
+We aim to find the largest value of X such that the sum of variances explained by the later PCs is still less than the variance attributable to technical noise.
+This X represents a lower bound on the number of PCs that can be retained before biological variation is definitely lost.
 Note that X will be coerced to lie between min.rank and max.rank.